Football play writer dreaded booing when players took the knee in BLM protest

 One of the core themes of the play is about Englishness.
 Its director Rikki Beadle-Blair, when talking about ENG-ER-LAND, has been quoted as saying “you support England, but does England really support you?”.

-“It is a really powerful quote and one I’ve reflected on,” said Ms Kumari.
+“It is a really powerful quote and one I’ve reflected on,” said Kumari.

 “I started writing the play last summer and it’s been further informed by the tournament this summer and looking back to 1996 and what’s changed – and what hasn’t changed.”